pyvista/pyvista-tutorial/tutorial/01_basic/README.rst

 ~~~~~~~~~~~~~~~~
 You can read datasets directly from a file if you have access to it locally on
 your computer.
 This can be one of the many file formats that VTK supports, and
-many more that it doesn't thanks to libraries like `meshio
+many more that it doesn't as PyVista can rely on libraries like `meshio
 <https://github.com/nschloe/meshio>`_.

 In the following example, we load VTK's iron protein dataset `ironProt.vtk